Riots in GB over election results

 GILGIT: The workers of Pakistan People’s Party (PPP) and police clashed here on Monday, as the former protested against the unofficial results of Gilgit-Baltistan A-2, Gilgit-2 constituency.

-DIG Waqas Ahmed said the PPP workers termed the results rigged and held a protest.
-Demonstrations were also staged in several areas of Gilgit-Baltistan, including Skardu and Chilas.
+DIG Waqas Ahmed said the PPP workers termed the results rigged and held a protest demonstration.
+Protest demonstrations were also staged in several areas of Gilgit-Baltistan including Skardu and Chilas.

 Violence erupted soon after the clash when the agitated protesters torched a government building and four vehicles.
 According to the DIG, an estimated 20-25 people were involved in terrorism.